Wikia/app/JSCONVENTIONS.md

 * [Still to be defined](#still-to-be-defined)

 ## Language Rules

+Language rules refer to rules that can have an impact on the functionality.
+They are chosen based on performance implications as well as their tendencies to reduce bugs.

 ### Early returns
 Try to avoid early returns.
 It makes the code easier to read.
 ```javascript